The Call to Adventure: A Crucial Hero's Journey Step in the Beginning of a Story

 PRACTICE

-Start by drafting the Call to Adventure, the moment when your hero is called to some action (Step #2).
-Make it clear whether the conflict is coming from within (inside the hero’s Ordinary World) or without.
+Freewrite a scene in which a regular, everyday character is called to adventure.
+Does the call come from within or without?
+How does the character repond at first?
+Why?

-Then, make the character fail somehow (Step #3).
-Does he completely reject the call?
-Accept it with qualifications?
-Or believe he is ready, only to screw up somehow?
+Play with the character both accepting the call right away, and then rejecting it.
+What fears hold the hero back?
+What weaknesses and inadequacies fill them with dread or hesitation?
+Consider the dramatic stakes you are building as you freewrite this key moment in a hero's journey story!

-Take fifteen minutes to write, then share your scene in the comments below.
-Then find three other writers’ comments and leave some feedback!
+Take fifteen minutes to write your practice in the Pro Practice Workshop here.
+Post it, and then find three other writers' comments and leave some feedback!